flokru/internet_connectivity_checker/README.md

 Execute the script with `python internet_test.py`.
 It will run indefinitely unless you halt it (e.g., with Ctrl + C).

 The results can be found as CSV files.
 Each line represents the result of a test, with the status (connected or disconnected) followed by a timestamp (in local time).
-By default, the script attempts to connect to google.com every 30 seconds or so (timing is approximate) with a 2-second timeout, flushing the results to a file whenever 100z results are collected.
-If it cannot connect, we consider the state to be disconnected.
+By default, the script attempts to connect to google.com every 30 seconds or so (timing is approximate) with a 2-second timeout, flushing the results to a file whenever 100 results are collected.